 If you need a generic image to run on CircleCI, to use with orbs, or to use as a base for your own custom Docker image, this image is for you.

 We have these two new convenience images going GA today with many more in the near future.
-We have several images currently in public beta that will be GA in the coming weeks.
-You can check out these beta images right now on CircleCI Discuss.
+We have several images currently in preview that will be GA in the coming weeks.
+You can check out these preview images right now on CircleCI Discuss.

 P.S.
 Everything is open source and designed for you.
 Contributions welcome.